khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

   - Docs for an installation guide.
   - Where they can upgrade their plan to enable a feature.
   - A format for contributing or providing feedback.
-- Use sparingly and with consideration of other components in proximity.
-- Display to users who can take immediate action if they desire.
-Don't display to users who cannot activate the feature or benefit from its use.

 ### Content